Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 Hennepin County

 Hennepin County is home to the city of Minneapolis and contains over 20% of the population of Minnesota.
 Tax rates in Hennepin County are among the highest in the state and somewhat higher than the national average.
-The average effective tax rate in Hennepin County is 1.32%, highest in Minnesota.
+The effective tax rate in Hennepin County is 1.17%, one of the state's highest.

 If you have questions about how property taxes can affect your overall financial plans, a financial advisor in Minneapolis can help you out.